KevinBatdorf/tailwind-custom-cdn/README.md

 **Question:** What about plugins?

 **Answer:** Plugins aren't supported now, and I haven't looked into it.
 If there is some demand for plugins then I'll look into adding plugin support.

+##
+**Question:** Can others use my config file?

+**Answer:** Yes, so just keep that in mind and don't include anything considered sensitive data in your config file.
+I can delete the config file if needed but won't be able to prune the entire git history.